-Risks Related to the Separation
+Risks Related to the Separation from Varian

-Varex had no history of operating as an independent company, and its historical financial information is not necessarily representative of the results that it would have achieved as a separate, publicly-traded company and may not be a reliable indicator of its future results.
+Prior to its separation from Varian, Varex had no history of operating as an independent company, and its historical financial information is not necessarily representative of the results that it would have achieved as a separate, publicly-traded company and may not be a reliable indicator of its future results.

-The historical information about Varex in this Quarterly Report refers to Varex's business as operated by and integrated with Varian.
-Varex's historical financial information included in this Quarterly Report is derived from the consolidated financial statements and accounting records of Varian.
-Accordingly, the historical financial information included in this Quarterly Report statement does not necessarily reflect the financial condition, results of operations or cash flows that Varex would have achieved as a separate, publicly-traded company during the periods presented or those that Varex will achieve in the future primarily as a result of the factors described below:
+The historical information about Varex in this Quarterly Report prior to January 28, 2017 refers to Varex's business as operated by and integrated with Varian.
+Varex's historical financial information prior to January 28, 2017 included in this Quarterly Report is derived from the consolidated financial statements and accounting records of Varian.
+Accordingly, this historical financial information does not necessarily reflect the financial condition, results of operations, or cash flows that Varex would have achieved as a separate, publicly-traded company during the periods presented or that which Varex will achieve in the future, primarily as a result of the factors described below:

 - Prior to the separation, Varex's business was operated by Varian as part of its broader corporate organization, rather than as an independent company.
-Varian or one of its affiliates performed various corporate functions for Varex such as accounting, legal, human resources, information technology, treasury, tax, facilities, research and development, insurance and other corporate and infrastructure services.
-Varex's historical financial results reflect allocations of corporate expenses from Varian for such functions and are likely to be less than the expenses Varex would have incurred had it operated as a separate publicly traded company.
+Varian or one of its affiliates performed various corporate functions for Varex such as accounting, legal, human resources, information technology, treasury, tax, facilities, research and development, insurance, and other corporate and infrastructure services.
+Varex's historical financial results reflect allocations of corporate expenses from Varian for such functions and are likely to be less than the expenses Varex would have incurred had it operated as a separate publicly-traded company.
 Following the separation, Varex's costs related to such functions previously performed by Varian may therefore increase. - Prior to the separation, Varex's business was integrated with the other businesses of Varian.
-Historically, Varex has shared economies of scope and scale in costs, employees, vendor relationships and customer relationships.
-Although Varex entered into a Transition Services Agreement with Varian, the arrangements provided by such agreement may not fully capture the benefits that Varex has enjoyed as a result of being integrated with Varian and may result in Varex paying higher charges than in the past for these services.
-This could have a material and adverse effect on Varex's results of operations and financial condition. - Generally, Varex's working capital requirements and capital for its general corporate purposes, including acquisitions and capital expenditures, have historically been satisfied as part of the corporate-widecash management policies of Varian.
-Following the separation, Varex may need to obtain additional financing from banks, through public offerings or private placements of debt or equity securities, strategic relationships or other arrangements, which may or may not be available and may be more costly. - After the completion of the separation, the cost of capital for Varex's business is expected to be higher than Varian's cost of capital prior to the separation.
+Historically, Varex has shared economies of scope and scale in costs, employees, vendor relationships, and customer relationships.
+Although Varex entered into a Transition Services Agreement with Varian, the arrangements provided by such agreement may not fully capture the benefits that Varex enjoyed when integrated with Varian and may result in Varex paying higher charges than in the past for these services.
+This could have a material and adverse effect on Varex's results of operations and financial condition. - Generally, Varex's working capital requirements and capital for its general corporate purposes, including acquisitions and capital expenditures, have historically been satisfied as part of the corporate-wide cash management policies of Varian.
+Following the separation, Varex may need to obtain additional financing from banks, through public offerings or private placements of debt or equity securities, strategic relationships or other arrangements, which may or may not be available and may be more costly. - The cost of capital for Varex's business is expected to be higher than Varian's cost of capital prior to the separation.

-Other significant changes are likely to occur in Varex's cost structure, management, financing and business operations as a result of operating as a company separate from Varian, including as a result of additional costs that will be incurred by Varex as a result of the separation.
+Other significant changes are likely to occur in Varex's cost structure, management, financing, and business operations as a result of operating as a company separate from Varian, including as a result of additional costs incurred by Varex as a result of the separation.

-Potential indemnification liabilities to Varian pursuant to the Separation and Distribution Agreement could materially and adversely affect Varex's business, financial condition, results of operations and cash flows.
+Potential indemnification liabilities to Varian pursuant to the Separation and Distribution Agreement could materially and adversely affect Varex's business, financial condition, results of operations, and cash flows.